sandeep-tukaram/algods/problems/optimization/container-with-most-water.md

 ## Approach 1: Brute Force

-The most straightforward approach is to check all possible pairs of lines and calculate the area they form:
+The most straightforward approach is to check all possible pairs of lines and calculate the area they form.
+This is a classic brute force approach where we:

+1. Iterate through all pairs of lines (i, j)
+2. Calculate the area of the container formed by each pair
+3. Keep track of the maximum area found

+### Analysis:
+- **Time Complexity**: O(n²) - We have n choices for the left boundary and n choices for the right boundary, resulting in n² operations.
+- **Space Complexity**: O(1) - We only need a single variable to track the maximum container.

+This solution is simple to understand but inefficient for large inputs.
+It times out on LeetCode for larger test cases.

+### Implementation:

 ```java
 int fullScan(int[] height) {